OAI/learn.openapis.org/introduction.md

 # Introduction

-The **OpenAPI Specification** allows the description of a remote API accessible through HTTP or HTTP-like protocols.
-This chapter explains why this is a good thing and why it might interest you.
+The **OpenAPI Specification** (**OAS**) allows the description of a remote API accessible through HTTP or HTTP-like protocols.
+This description, which may be stored as one or more documents (such as local files or HTTP-accessible network resources), is called an **OpenAPI Description** (**OAD**).
+This chapter explains why describing your API with an OAD is a good thing, and why it might interest you.

-The concept of an "API" is described first and the advantages of describing APIs using a machine-readable format are introduced, followed by the benefits of using the OpenAPI format.
+The concept of an "API" is described first and the advantages of describing APIs using a machine-readable format are introduced, followed by the benefits of using the OAS format.
 In the last section, the evolution of API descriptions is put into perspective with a brief historical summary.

 If you are already familiar with the benefits of machine-readable API descriptions and the OpenAPI in particular you may skip ahead to the next chapter, [The OpenAPI Specification explained](specification).